-A Colorado baker says the First Amendment right to religious freedom outweighs civil-rights law.
+A Colorado baker says his religious rights under the First Amendment outweigh civil-rights law.
 Which way will the U.S. Supreme Court tilt the balance?

-In December the U.S. Supreme Court heard arguments in a case that is likely to have long-lasting implications on how future federal courts will interpret the First Amendment’s provision that protects religious freedom.
+In December the U.S. Supreme Court heard arguments in a case that is likely to have long-lasting implications on how future federal courts will interpret the First Amendment’s provision that protects religious rights.

 Masterpiece Cakeshop, Ltd. v.
 Colorado Civil Rights Commission presents the high court with this issue: “Whether applying Colorado’s public accommodations law to compel Phillips to create expression that violates his sincerely held religious beliefs about marriage violates the free speech or free exercise clauses of the First Amendment.”

 In 2012, plaintiff Jack Phillips, the owner of a bakery in the Denver suburb of Lakewood, Colorado, refused to bake a custom wedding cake for a same-sex couple, instead offering to sell them a premade cake off his shop’s shelf.
 The couple, David Mullins and Charlie Craig, filed a complaint with the state civil-rights commission, which ruled in their favor.
 More legal jousting ensued, and now the Supreme Court will decide whether the commission violated Phillips’s First Amendment freedoms of expression and religious exercise.

 During oral arguments, Phillips’s attorney Kristen Waggoner contended that no government may force a person “to express messages that violate religious convictions.”
 Ordering Phillips to “sketch, sculpt, and hand-paint cakes that celebrate a view of marriage in violation of his religious convictions,” Waggoner argued, is a clear violation of those guaranteed rights.